agonz519/home-invaders/README.md

 See the Help page (on the main menu) to learn how to play.

-This is my C# project ever so I'd love to hear your feedback and where I have room to improve.
+This is my first C# project ever (first using any language period) so I'd love to hear your feedback and where I have room to improve.

 Thanks for checking out Home Invaders!